How start-ups also fall into the greenwashing trap

 Start-ups also tend to greenwash

-"Companies should not advertise sustainability promises that they cannot fulfill or can only fulfill in the future"
+"Companies should not advertise with sustainability promises that they cannot fulfill or can only fulfill in the future"

-Plan A - Founder Nathan Bonniseau
+Plan A founder Nathan Bonniseau

 Seals are sometimes awarded without verification